Riding the Trend or Protecting Profits | DiamondPeak Holdings Corp. (DPHC)

 DiamondPeak Holdings Corp.
-(NASDAQ:DPHC) went up by 1.63% from its latest closing price compared to the recent 1-year high of $31.80.
-The company’s stock price has collected 18.63% of gains in the last five trading sessions.
-Barron’s reported 9 hours ago that DiamondPeak Stock Drops on Workhorse News.
-It’s Strange.
+(NASDAQ:DPHC) went up by 0.88% from its latest closing price compared to the recent 1-year high of $31.80.
+The company’s stock price has collected -0.73% of loss in the last five trading sessions.
+Barron’s reported on 10/16/20 that If the GM Deals Falters, Nikola Would Kill the Badger.
+That Could Cost Investors Billions.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.